 Steaming Vegetables

-Steaming is also a great way to prepare frozen vegetables for use in a salad.
-One should not thaw frozen vegetables and eat them without cooking.
-Blanching prior to freezing stops the aging of vegetables but does not necessarily take care of contaminants that may be found in the field such as salmonella, listeria, and E.coli; contaminants can penetrate the tiny cell walls which are broken when the vegetables are blanched.
+Frozen vegetables should be steamed prior to use in a salad.
+Thawing and eating without cooking may result in a food-borne illness.
+Vegetables are blanched prior to freezing; blanching stops the aging of vegetables but does not necessarily take care of contaminants that may be found in the field such as salmonella, listeria, and E.coli; contaminants can penetrate the tiny cell walls which are broken when the vegetables are blanched.
 All vegetables are packaged as ready-to-cook, not as ready-to-eat.
 Therefore, vegetables should be cooked to 165 degrees for that reason.
 In most cases this temperature can be reached by steaming the vegetables to tender-crisp and then letting them sit in a closed container for 5 minutes before serving.

-Bottom line is that the best cooking method for frozen (and fresh) vegetables is steaming.
-If accomplishing that is by using pre-packaged steam bag vegetables, know that it is safe when package directions are followed.
+The best cooking method for vegetables is steaming.
+Choose a method of preparation that works for you.
 Besides nutrient retention, steamed vegetables will have better flavor and more desirable textures.

 Marlene Geiger